-Butternut squash tastes great on its own and is also often used as an ingredient in soups, stews, and chilis as well as in salads, appetizers, and even desserts.
-Butternut squash is inexpensive, easy to store, and packed with nutrients.
-Unfortunately, many people shy away from cooking butternut squash because they don’t know how to properly prepare it.
+It tastes great on its own and is often used as an ingredient in soups, stews, chilis, salads, appetizers, and even desserts.

 The good news is that cooking butternut squash is very easy.
 You just have to practice a few times and find one or two methods that work for you.